Units on the soil test report

 100 / 24 = 4.11 mmol/L

-Finally, the book growers and agronomists were waiting for: “Fertilization and Irrigation – Theory and Best Practices” by Guy Sela.
-The 2023 edition is now available!
+With over 10,000 readers and counting, our book has become a trusted resource for farmers and agronomists alike: “Fertilization and Irrigation – Theory and Best Practices” by Guy Sela.
 Click here for details

 You are donating to : Greennature Foundation